Philodendron Lemon Lime has bright chartreuse heart-shaped, dark-green leaves with a lime green variegation.

 3. Soil & Fertilizer

-Philodendron Lemon Lime flourishes in well-draining, porous soil of pH 6-8 enriched with organic manure.
+Philodendron Lemon Lime flourishes in well-draining, porous pH 6-8 soil enriched with organic manure.

 But cut back fertilizer up to once in two months during dormant winter to avoid overfertilization.

-Excess fertilizer can accumulate salt on the soil and cause chemical burns, root rot and brown spots.
+Excess fertilizer can accumulate salt on the soil and cause chemical burns, root rot, and brown spots in aroids like Philodendron spp. , and Peace Lily.

 Contrarily, nutrient-deficient Philodendrons have slow, stunted growth with weak, lanky stems and small new leaves.